jorge-menjivar/Face-Emotion-Recognition/README.md

 pip install -r requirements.txt
 ```

+If on Mac, make sure you are using python 3 as default

 Once you have installed all the required modules, you can run the server with

 ```console